 Some of us may have heard the phase “context is more important the content” but it’s a very broad, overarching statement that can be difficult to process.
 What exactly does this mean in general, and also in the context of toxic communication and toxic relationships?

-The answer to this question arguably holds the key to unlocking so much of the source of toxic communication patterns from narcissists, sociopaths and other disordered people.
+The answer to this question arguably holds the key to unlocking so much of the source of toxic communication patterns from narcissists, sociopaths and other disordered people (or just general jerks you’ll meet in daily life – narcissistic/psychopathic traits are unfortunately spreading in western society, even in people that wouldn’t qualify as having a personality disorder).
 In this article we’ll break the issue down in detail, with examples, so it’s clear what this general principle means.

 Here is a summary answer: